 Mallorca is the largest of Spain’s Balearic Islands, and has a wealth of scenery and history to explore.
 The island is world-renowned for its brilliant beaches, but flies under the radar when it comes to many of its other advantages: captivating old towns, scenic mountain roads and outstanding gastronomy.

 Palma de Mallorca, the island’s capital city, is a convenient base for exploring – set within an hour’s drive from pretty much anywhere on the island.
 It’s also brilliant equipped for remote working, its cobbled old town riddled with coworking spaces and cosy coffee shops.
-Our guide to coworking in Palma looks at some of the best spaces in the city to find focus and community.

 The relaxed Mediterranean pace of life in Mallorca is the perfect vibe for a refreshing and productive remote working getaway.
 Intersperse your work shifts with walks on the seafront, afternoon tapas and drives into the countryside.
 For an in-depth guide, see our article on taking a workation in Mallorca.

-What to pack for workations
+What should you pack for a workation?

 Packing for a workation is a little bit different to packing for a regular holiday or vacation.
 You don’t just need to think about the clothes and accessories you need for your leisure time, but also the requirements for your working setup.